dannyjenn/javascript-music-player-using-oscillator-and-stuff/README.txt

   sure the earlier scripts are parsed first.
 I suppose I could just combine them all into one big JavaScript file, but I wanted it to be more modular.
   Maybe I'll combine them but just keep the song.js file separate.

+- I may eventually write a program to make it easier to input the music data.
+  This will probably be a necessity if I ever add multiple voices.